vegetableman/blog/content/posts/interfaces/index.md

 ## Proposal

 **Preface**: I am not a Shopify customer or developer.
 Although the idea for this article did stem from my brief yet poignant experience of using it to setup a test store.
 Shopify is a successful business with a thriving ecosystem for a reason and their product is merely used as a convenient reference for admin dashboards.
-I cometh in peace.
+I cometh in peace :-).

 Now, let's talk about a possible solution, keeping in mind the existing interface and ecosystem cannot be revamped lest the business alienates its existing users.